 Accredited by the American Veterinary Medical Association, Yuba College offers an Associate of Science Degree Program in Veterinary Technology.
-The Program is a full-time course of study that can be completed in two years or extended by completing the General Education, Science and other graduation requirements prior to admission into the veterinary technology sequence.
+The Program is a fulltime course of study that can be completed in two years or extended by completing the General Education, Science and other graduation requirements prior to admission into the veterinary technology sequence.
 The latter format is highly recommended.
-Graduates of the Veterinary Technology Program are eligible to take the California State and National licensing examinations to become a Registered Veterinary Technology Program offers two on-line
+Graduates of the Veterinary Technology Program are eligible to take the California State and National licensing examinations to become a Registered Veterinary Technician.
+Additionally, the Veterinary Technology Program offers two on-line